mika-littor/CGM-in-Mice-Analysis/README.md

    adding an example...

 ## Setup
+1. Create a working directory
+2. Add to the working directory the CSV files needed with the wanted data
-1. Download the file that creates the plot you are interested in
+3. Download from GitHub the file that creates the plot you are interested in
-2. Download the supplementary file
+4. Download from GitHub the supplementary file
-3. Add the files to your working directory
+5. Add the files from 3+4 to the working directory
-4. Run the file from 1 using Python workbench
+6. Run the file from 2 using Python workbench
-5. Enter the arguments needed by the file according to the documentation below
+7. Enter the arguments needed by the file according to the documentation below

+NOTE: If you wish to run the [FILE: plot_all_mice_avg](plot_all_mice_avg.py) then each one of the CSV files inside the working directory should be named after the mouse its holds the data for.

 ## Files
 ### [FILE: supplementary_file](supplementary_file.py)